ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/scaling-out/replication/replication-conflicts.markdown

 {CODE replicationconflicts1@Server\ScalingOut\Replication\HandlingConflicts.cs /}

-If this code detects conflict, it will give the user the choice of which of the conflicting versions they want to keep.
-A more sophisticated approach would be to try to do an actual merge based on the business meaning of the document.
+If this code detects a conflict, it will let the user choose which of the conflicting versions to keep.
+A more sophisticated approach would be to attempt going through an actual merge based on the business meaning of the document.

-{NOTE Document Conflict listeners can be used to perform an automatical conflict resolution.
-More about them can be found [here](../../../client-api/advanced/client-side-listeners#document-conflict-listener). /}
+{NOTE Document Conflict listeners can be used to perform an automatic conflict resolution.
+More about it can be found [here](../../../client-api/advanced/client-side-listeners#document-conflict-listener). /}

 ## Related articles